cesarvr/blog/content/post/rust-vs-javascript.md

 draft: false
 ---

-A while ago I wrote a blog post about my learning adventure with Rust by solving some programming puzzle, to my disappointment I found that this naive implementation I wrote wasn’t performant enough to beat a similar one I’ve done in Javascript.
+A while ago I wrote a [blog post](https://cesarvr.io/post/rust-performance/) post about my learning adventure with Rust, to make thing interesting I was trying to use Rust to solve some [programming puzzle](https://adventofcode.com/2018/day/5) and by curiosity I decided to use this puzzle as a benchmark to measure what language was faster Rust or Javascript.

-To fix that I profiled the code and found that I was using the slowest function to turn characters lowercase and I ended up replacing that to obtain a symbolic victory, but then discovered that this victory was only in Linux, when I move the code to my MacOS machine I got this:
+On paper the winner should be Rust by a mile, but I found out that that wasn’t the case and JS was faster.
+Looking for the reason for this I started to profile the Rust code looking for bottlenecks and found that interestingly I was using the [slowest function to turn characters lowercase](https://cesarvr.io/post/rust-performance/), giving my naive Rust code a temporary victory.

+That was until I move the code to my MacOS machine, which by curiosity I decide to give it try just by chance:

 ```sh
 Node   0.17s user 0.03s system 101% cpu 0.209 total